AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 This system is similar to a trend-following channel breakout system.
 As soon as one of these boxes breaks out, a new buy or sell signal is generated.

 ### Explanation
-Initial box top is the high of day 1.
-First you should find a new high that have to be higher than the high of 1 day.
-There is no matter when the high can be located - even after 5 days.
-However if the bottom detect, the box has been completed.
+The initial box top is the high of day 1.
+First, you should find a new high that must be higher than the high of day 1.
+It does not matter when the high is located - even if it is after 5 days.
+However, if the bottom is detected, the box has been completed.
- To detect the bottom, low have to be after day 2 of the last day box top was detect and should be lower than the low of original day 1 low.
+To detect the bottom, the low must be after the day 2 since the last day’s box top was detected, and should be lower than the low of the original day 1 low.

- The bottom usually detect last and a new high may not be detect till the bottom is locked in.
-The Darvas box has been complete.
+The bottom is usually detected last, and a new high may not be detected until the bottom is locked in.
+The Darvas box has then been completed.

-If the price breaks out of bottom or top,  new box would be started.
+If the price breaks out of the bottom or top, a new box will be started.
 The bottom stop loss box has been drawn as the last price percentage.

-We should take first day high value as a top border.
-Next day we look if the high of the day is higher than previous border top.
-In case high -> top border  =  high.
-Incase top is going up for a last 3 steps, and the next is lower.
-It will be box top.
+We should take the first day’s high value as the top border.
+The next day, we check if the high of the day is higher than the previous border top.
+In the case that it is higher -> top border = high.
+In the case that the top is going up for the last 3 steps, and the next is then lower, it will be a box top.
 Start looking for the bottom border.
-It identical to the top(search for  a trend  low after which daily low would be higher than previous.
-In that case previous low would be box  bottom).
-Now we have Darvas coridor.
-If some of the next bars high value is higher than top box or lower than bottom box -> box closed (a new box will be started when the price breaks out of top or bottom of the box).
+It is identical to the top (search for a trend low after which the daily low would be higher than the previous.
+In this case, the previous low would be the box bottom).
+Now we have a Darvas corridor.
+If one of the next bar’s high values is higher than the top box or lower than the bottom box -> box is closed (a new box will be started when the price breaks out of the top or bottom of the box).

 #### Buy Signal
 ![DarvasBuySignal](./media/DarvasBuySignal.png)